Table of Contents

 Once they know how the app operates and is designed to behave, they modify it via tools such as IDA Pro, Hopper and other binary inspection tools to change the application behaviour by inserting codes and changing the functionalities.

-In addition, reverse engineering causes a significant impact on the server security and capability to detect jailbroken and rooted devices.
+In addition, reverse engineering significantly impacts the server’s security and capability to detect jailbroken and rooted devices.

 How to prevent reverse engineering risk?

-To prevent reverse engineering attacks, verify whether your application can be de-complied or not.
-A reverse engineer works upstream the usual development practices to find out the logic and inner functionalities of an application.
-For this, run your application in debugging tools used by attackers.
-Other than this, you may do the following to refrain your application from reverse engineering.
+To prevent reverse engineering attacks, verify whether your application can be decompiled.
+A reverse engineer works upstream from the usual development practices to discover an application’s logic and inner functionalities.
+For this, run your application in the debugging tools used by attackers.
+Otherwise, you may do the following to prevent your application from reverse engineering.

 • Deploy metadata code obfuscation